 I look at the canyon mouth and hesitate.
 I brought some camera gear expecting slot canyon walks, like I much enjoyed with little Brenna,¹ but with the morning rain delay, I decide I should keep riding.

 My next point-of-interest is Castle Creek.
 Trail 710 from Browns Creek brings me to 701, which is quick gravel, then I’m off to 705, dirt tracks, and another spur (900 and 901) to a canyon overlook.
 The ride on these trails is sporty.
 Like yesterday, I have them all to myself.

 From a mile off, the Browns and Castle Creek canyons look about the same but up close, there’s something unique here.
 It’s like a poor digital copy of a canyon, Lego or MineCraft blocks in place of reality.
 Everything is made of layers and layers of blocks.
 I’m fascinated to look around.

 I backtrack from the overlook spur to trail 705 before turning to follow motorcycle tracks 910 and 930 through a wide, white draw.

 The variety of landforms in close proximity is surprising.
-And because the variations quickly blend in the distance, these striking features appear unexpectedly.
+Because the variations quickly blend in the distance, they appear suddenly and unexpectedly.
 I think it’s delightful.
 I could spend all day looking at some of these places.

 The single track continues from the smooth bosom of chalk hills to an orange and angular slope.
-I have to stop and take off my sunglasses to see if it’s really as colorful as it seems.
+I stop and take off my sunglasses to see if it’s really as orange as it seems.